 Customs and VAT: find the differences

-Customs on importation
+Customs upon importation

 Customs rules are actually a lot simpler than VAT rules.
 For customs, there is only one taxable event, and that is importation.
 However, before you get to the importation, there are several options for moving the time and place of the importation or even not having it happen at all.
 Consider placing the goods under a special customs procedure, such as a customs warehouse, or transit (T1).